 In the coming year, we will continue working collaboratively with portfolio companies as we pursue strategic initiatives aimed at driving growth and expanding our footprint across the GCC region.
 With a keen focus on the K-12 education sector, we will diligently explore expansion opportunities and potential mergers and acquisitions to strengthen our presence and offerings in this key segment.
-Additionally, we will actively pursue opportunities FY22 FY23 for vocational and corporate training expansion across the GCC, aligning with market demands and evolving workforce needs.
-At NEMA and MDX, our commitment Excluding finance costs associated with debt at HDC, transaction costs to international recruitment will remain steadfast as we and one-off non-recurring items seek to attract top talent and enhance diversity within our Balance Sheet student body.
-Furthermore, HDC will continue its trajectory of expansion, with several ongoing projects aimed Consolidated equity stood at AED 2.8 billion as at 31 at adding day-care centers and schools in KSA, while also December 2023, compared with AED 2.7 billion at 31 building additional capacity to support future growth December 2022, with an implied book value per share of initiatives.
+Additionally, we will actively pursue opportunities for vocational and corporate training expansion across the GCC, aligning with market demands and evolving workforce needs.
+At NEMA and MDX, our commitment to international recruitment will remain steadfast as we seek to attract top talent and enhance diversity within our student body.
+Furthermore, HDC will continue its trajectory of expansion, with several ongoing projects aimed at adding day-care centers and schools in KSA, while also building additional capacity to support future growth December 2022, with an implied book value per share of initiatives.
 Through these strategic priorities, we aim to AED 1.05.
-AUM stood at AED 2.8 billion with a 55% and position our education platform for sustained financial 45% split between education and healthcare, respectively. and operational success, while positively contributing to Amanat's cash balance at year-end was AED 582 million the region's educational landscape. with additional leverage potential.
+AUM stood at AED 2.8 billion with a 55% and position our education platform for sustained financial and operational success, while positively contributing to Amanat's cash balance at year-end was AED 582 million the region's educational landscape.